 Stakeholder theory example

 As an example of how stakeholder theory works, imagine an automobile company that has recently gone public.
 Naturally, the shareholders want to see their stock values rise, and the company is eager to please those shareholders because they have invested money into the firm.
-However, stakeholder theory says that those investors are only one class of stakeholder that the company should strive to serve.
+However, stakeholder theory says that those investors are only one class of stakeholders that the company should strive to serve.

 Other stakeholders would include: